 "Now," he grated.
 "Let me tell you about Sibyl, the founder of this religion.
 She would be ashamed of you," he revealed.
 "All her wisdom and insight turned sour," he looked over the other women of the cult, who Rose had to admit, looked somewhat ashamed.
 He continued.
 "Is that how you spread the word, hey?
 On the blade of a knife?"

 "Yes," the leader sounded more mad, more devout than before.
 "A knife that now welcomes you!" she lunged forward.

-"Stop!"
+"No!"
 Rose leaped from the alter, crashing into the woman before she could get near him.
 They both fell to the stone floor.

 The red-clad women turned toward the curtain in unison, and knelt, except for the leader, who stood, eyes wild and urgent, voice desperate.

 "High Priestess, the strangers would defile us!" she uttered.

 "Let me see," the low voice cut her off.
 "These two are different.
 They carry starlight in their wake."